How exactly do you say kiss me in Italian? What is more appropriate to ask depending on the relationship between you and the other person?

 That said, how do you formally ask for a kiss in Italian?

 Kiss me! (polite)

-As you probably guess, this is not really appropriate to use.
-You shouldn’t use its polite variant either, mi dia un bacio, give me a kiss, unless you want to sound very rude.
+As you can probably guess, this is not really appropriate to use.
+You also shouldn’t use its polite variant, mi dia un bacio, give me a kiss, unless you want to sound very rude.

 Mi dia un bacio!

 And that’s the end of our lesson on how to say kiss me in Italian in all its forms!

 Now that you’ve seen how to say kiss me in Italian, you might want to keep learning Italian online with these free Italian resources:

 ❤️ If you liked this lesson on how to say kiss me in Italian, consider sharing it with your social media friends who are also studying Italian.